πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 Does posting time really affect engagement rate?

-What's the single fastest way to boost engagement?
+What's the single fastest way to boost engagement in 2026?

 The Bottom Line

-Start by calculating your current rate with our engagement rate calculator, compare against industry benchmarks, and then schedule your optimized content with PostEverywhere.
+Start by calculating your current rate with the free engagement rate calculator, compare against industry benchmarks, and then schedule your optimised content with PostEverywhere.
 Consistency + right format + right timing = better engagement.

 Jamie Partridge